corrados/edrumulus/doc/manual.md

 - A supported micro controller developer board (see the README file for supported micro controllers)
 - An analog front end circuit to connect the trigger pads to the micro controller (soldering skills are needed)
-- The [Arduino IDE](https://www.arduino.cc/en/software) for flashing the micro controller firmware
+- The [Arduino](https://www.arduino.cc/en/software) or [PlatformIO](https://platformio.org/) IDE for flashing the micro controller firmware
-- Some other software tools like [Hairless MIDI](https://projectgus.github.io/hairless-midiserial) [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html), etc., for using the Edrumulus MIDI output signal
+- Some other software tools like [Hairless MIDI](https://projectgus.github.io/hairless-midiserial) and [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html), etc., for using the Edrumulus MIDI output signal
 - [Octave](https://www.gnu.org/software/octave) software to control Edrumulus trigger parameter in real-time